erikyo/fast-lazyload/README.md

 ## License

 This script is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to modify and distribute it as per the terms of the license.

-## Acknowledgments

-Special thanks to the developers and contributors of Intersection Observer and Mutation Observer APIs for enabling efficient lazy loading techniques.